Buying Our Poultry

 • Ganders – $50

-• Dames – $125
+• Geese – $125

 Payments & Deposits

-• Vaccination add-ons (such as Marek’s) require full payment in advance.
+• Vaccination add-ons such as Marek’s require full payment in advance.

 Deposit details and pickup timing are always confirmed before payment is requested.
+This system helps us manage availability fairly and keeps cancellations to a minimum for everyone.

 • Shipping typically begins in May, once daytime and overnight temperatures are consistently safe for transit.